xqzou/MMRDetect/README.md

 ## Overview

 MMRDetect is a mutational signature-based classifier for identifying cancers with mismatch repair deficiency.
-It uses the same decision tree algorithm that adopted by MSISeq, a widely used MSI sample classifier.

 ## Installation